ribeirots/keyboard-notes/_posts/2023-06-25-script-guidelines.md

 - What temporary output should be displayed?
 Perhaps progress or message at key points
 - Include an option to disable verbose output
 - Which parameters of the analysis should be saved to file?
-- Generate log file (main parameters, explanations, perhaps header of used input file)
+- Generate log file (date, main parameters, explanations, perhaps header of used input file)